 Work with experienced partner

 Crucial in developing managing your application are your tech team.
 Look for IT professionals with experience.
 If outsourcing your IT maintenance, choose a communicative, reliable and experienced partner for your ongoing support needs.
+You can also partner with an IT consulting firm to help your existing team.

 Invest in training